usatlas/docs/GettingHelp.md

 Please use the following e-mail addresses to get help.
 The division below is not strict.
-Questions will be routed to approriate staff members.
+Questions will be routed to appropriate staff members.

 1. BNL:
 + Use bnl-shared-tier3-l@lists.bnl.gov for ATLAS specific questions and requestions, including ATLAS software related issues.